aafalu1/selenium-java-exceptions/readme.md

 This project is built in  simple selenium java platform.
-It expalins some important selenium exceptions with example.
+The main goal is to cover root cause of selenium exception and illustrate how to overcome these exceptions.